hellotunamayo/macLlama/README.md

 *   Ollama Team
 *   Contributors to libraries used

-Enjoy using the Ollama UI App! 😊
+Enjoy using the macLlama! 😊